 Jessica Ulloa, Community Manager at MyPerfectResume advises to “keep your audience’s interests in mind while creating the social media posts for this particular time of year.
 Remember, it’s not about having thousands of people interact with your post, but having the right people do it.”

-Now that you know who you’re addressing all your Christmas interactive posts to, it’s time to create engagement.
+Now that you know who you’re addressing in all your Christmas interactive posts, it’s time to create engagement.

 William Cohen, Founder @My GRE Exam Prep

-If you’re familiar with social media content you probably know by now that TikToks are hitting the trending charts.
+If you’re familiar with social media marketing campaigns, you probably know by now that TikToks are hitting the trending charts.
 You might wanna think about one or two video ideas for TikTok.
-Take this one for example:
+Take this one, for example:

-Social media platforms give brands the chance to be more creative with their interactive Christmas posts.
+Social media platforms allow brands to be more creative with their interactive Christmas posts.
 You can always opt for influencer marketing to boost your engagement rates or focus more on your targeted audience by posting user-generated content.

 “Interactive Christmas posts made by the followers of your brand on social media can really do wonders this Christmas.
 User-Generated Content (UGC) really welcomes unbelievable commitment and openness for social media campaigns.